Red-company/RDDoS_Tool/README.md

 !
 This is the best tool for DDoS attacks on github.
 ```

- _RedDDoS Tool_ is a tool for penetration.
+ _RedDDoS Tool_ is a tool for DDoS attacks.
 You can test networks/servers/any other devices with it.

 ## How it Works?
  It sends continuous packets to the target.
 This attack is known as _DDoS attack_.